stevavoliajvar/stop_cloudflare/PEOPLE.md

 ###### Twitter (aka "Birdsite")

+"cloudflare is blocking adsense login for websites" by @[joecioffi](https://twitter.com/joecioffi/status/1153459742192349185)

+"I'm trying to report a bug on your pro forum but I'm being blocked by your CloudFlare spam filter for (I assume) posting PHP code." by @[amielucha](https://twitter.com/amielucha/status/1152224097893572610)

+"Hi, I've been blocked from the website by cloudflare with a 1020 error?
+Is there a way to fix this?" by @[isasangtae](https://twitter.com/isasangtae/status/1152409567709450240)

 "Hey Cloudflare, your 1111resolver isn't responding to queries from my box at ovh, what's up?
 I'm in the 192.95.9.0/24 block.
 I guess I have to use Google for now" by @[dpedu](https://twitter.com/dpedu/status/1151603868574220288)

 "Their abuse form is a joke and results in no action." by @[phyzonloop](https://twitter.com/phyzonloop/status/1151831447554134016)